Adam Parada

-Adam Parada (born October 21, 1981) is an American-born Mexican former professional basketball player.
+Adam Oswald Parada de los Reyes (born October 21, 1981) is an American-born Mexican former professional basketball player.
 He played most notably as an import in the Philippine Basketball Association for the Alaska Aces.
 He played four years at the University of California, Irvine, but was not drafted by any team in the 2004 NBA draft.
 He became a mainstay of the Mexico national team.
 He first played as an import for the Red Bull Barako in 2008 and led the Barako to a third-place finish, becoming the first Latin American reinforcement in an Asian league.